Contribution: Translating Chemistry as a Language

 • High Accuracy: The model achieved an average BLEU score of ~90% and a Tanimoto similarity index > 0.9 for both translation directions.

-• Generalization: Even when predictions were textually incorrect (low BLEU score), the chemical structures often remained highly similar or identical (high Tanimoto similarity), indicating the model learned the “language of chemistry”.
+• Generalization: Even when predictions were textually mismatched (low BLEU score), the underlying chemical structures often remained highly similar (high Tanimoto similarity), suggesting the system captures fundamental chemical semantics rather than merely memorizing strings.

 Data